analysisbeads/analysisbeads/README.md

 Using this info you can estimate how long it will take to finish.

+(wine is currently broken, need to fix analysisbeads.sh to accept wine)
 You can also run windows .exe using wine I tested it with stockfish 14 for windows:
 `tools/analysisbeads.sh games/players "results_sf14win" "wine engines/stockfish_14_x64_avx2.exe"`